Xanxi-Amiga/Xanxi-Amiga/README.md

 **XACP — eXtended ARM Coprocessor Protocol**

-A low-level platform for using the ARM Cortex-A9 processor of the ZZ9000 as coprocessor for classic Amigas.
+A low-level platform for using the ARM Cortex-A9 cores of the ZZ9000 as coprocessors for classic Amigas.

 Recent applications and projects include: